zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 Copy and paste the content below into your **docker-compose.yml** file.
 The file is very simple, we are just using the broker's official image, exposing the protocol ports (these numbers are standard for AMQP/MQTT) and mapping the folder/file structure that we created previously.

-Some details you could pay attention to:
+There are some details you should pay attention to:
 - We exposed the same ports that we configured inside the configuration file.
 Without it, well, you know, you have no 'doors', right?
 With it, the container will accept connections on these ports and the service inside the container will also accept connections on the same ports.
 If you are running other containers on your docker, you need to check if your host has a service that is already using these ports.

 - We are using the default RabbitMQ persistence model.
 Unlike our mosquitto configuration file ([other compose](https://github.com/zeferreira/how-to-setup-mosquitto-broker-with-docker)) we don't have a session with the configuration for persistence.
 RabbitMQ has a complex model with different options to store information for different versions and Queue types, for the our scenario we don't need to change it but, if you want to take a look at the persistence model and configuration you could take a look [here](https://www.rabbitmq.com/docs/persistence-conf).